jimeh/tmuxifier/README.md

 eval (tmuxifier init -)
 ```

+### Custom Tmux Arguments

-If you need to pass custom arguments to tmux itself, you can do so by setting
+If you need to pass custom arguments to `tmux` itself, you can do so by
-the `TMUXIFIER_TMUX_OPTS` environment variable.
-For example to set global
+setting the `TMUXIFIER_TMUX_OPTS` environment variable.
+For example to set
-arguments:
+custom arguments globally:

 ```bash
 export TMUXIFIER_TMUX_OPTS="-L my-awesome-socket-name"
 eval "$(tmuxifier init -)"
 ```

-Or dynamically when calling `tmuxifier`:
+And/or specify dynamically when calling `tmuxifier`:

 ```bash
 TMUXIFIER_TMUX_OPTS="-L other-session" tmuxifier load-session welcome